SimformSolutionsPvtLtd/flutter_calendar_view/README.md

     onDateLongPress: (date) => print(date),
     headerBuilder: MonthHeader.hidden, // To hide month header
-    showWeekTileBorder: false, // To show or hide header border );
+    showWeekTileBorder: false, // To show or hide header border
+    hideDaysNotInMonth: true, // To hide days or cell that are not in current month );
 ```